Shelley Jensen

 Shelley Jensen is an American television director and producer.

-He has directed episodes for a number of notable television series including The Fresh Prince of Bel-Air, Friends, Amen, What I Like About You, The Drew Carey Show, Webster, The Suite Life on Deck, Sonny with a Chance, I'm in the Band, Good Luck Charlie, Austin & Ally and other series.
+Jensen began his career in 1977 as an associate director for the Walt Disney Company.
+He made his directorial debut in 1985 with an episode of the ABC sitcom Webster.
+From the 1990s until his retirement in 2016, Jensen continued to direct episodes for a number of other notable television series including The Fresh Prince of Bel-Air, Friends, Suddenly Susan, Amen, What I Like About You, The Drew Carey Show, The Suite Life on Deck, Sonny with a Chance, I'm in the Band, Good Luck Charlie, Shake It Up, Jessie, Austin & Ally, Dog with a Blog, Liv and Maddie, Anger Management, and Best Friends Whenever.

 Jensen won a Daytime Emmy Award in 1996 for his directing work on Disney Channel's Adventures in Wonderland winning alongside David Grossman and Gary Halvorson.